 Enter the new Cannibal Inferno.
 So named because it turns your body into a raging bonfire of thermogenesis, Cannibal Inferno combines high levels of stimulants to activate your nervous system with other stims that activate the receptors in so called “stubborn fat” to shed those love handles or saddlebags, then backstopped with various other ingredients to give you a full-spectrum thermogenic the likes of which the world has never seen.

-yohimbine HCl (3mg) to activate your alpha-2 fat receptors and reduce the fat that just refuses to come off unless you’re starving yourself to death (it mobilizes your super emergency fat stores) and additional stimulanty goodness
+- yohimbine HCl (3mg) to activate your alpha-2 fat receptors and reduce the fat that just refuses to come off unless you’re starving yourself to death (it mobilizes your super emergency fat stores) and additional stimulant goodness

-grapefruit extract (200mg) to increase the potency of the stimulants, as it increases the potency of caffeine in particular.
+- grapefruit extract (200mg) to increase the potency of the stimulants, as it increases the potency of caffeine.

 Adding fuel to the conflagration the stimulants already kickstarted, we have ginger, grains of paradise, and capsaicin, three different varieties of pungent (the correct word for “spicy”) chemicals that possess fat burning properties.